-It denotes a busy time with accompts, writings, law papers, &c. also journies and changes in situation.
-The whole good or evil according to the strength of ξ in the radix.

-- Asc. $ \Delta$, &c. \Diamond .
-This is of the same character with the δ ; but no evil arises therefrom, even if \Diamond be afflicted.
-It gives changes of residence. - Asc. \Box 8, &c. \clubsuit .
-This brings expenses by literary things and persons.
+- It denotes a busy time with accompts, writings, law papers, &c. also journies and changes in situation.
+The whole good or evil according to the strength of & in the radix. - Asc. \ A, &c. &.
+This is of the same character with the 6; but no evil arises therefrom, even if & be afflicted.
+It gives changes of residence. - Asc.

+In this brings expenses by literary things and persons.
 A very unsettled time; disputes, quarrels, lawsuits, annoyances by young persons, &c.
 He may be arrested or questioned for some mistake or fraud in accompts, or be libelled, or write some foolish book or libel, &c.
 It also causes cutaneous diseases, coughs, affections of the breath, &c.
-Much depends on the aspects to \clubsuit . - Asc.
-6).
-Sudden benefits or reverses, changes, journies, preferment, losses by the populace, death of the native's mother, &c. all depending on the strength of the) on the radix.
+Much depends on the aspects to &. - Asc.
+6 ).
+Sudden benefits or reverses, changes, journies, preferment, losses by the populace, death of the native's mother, &c. all depending on the strength of the ) on the radix.
 It brings marriage to males and sea voyages to all.
-It causes lunar diseases, especially if the ascendant be hyleg. - Asc. △, &c.).
+It causes lunar diseases, especially if the ascendant be hyleg. - Asc. \ \( \times \), &c. \( \times \).
 Content of mind and body, much active business and employment, a journey or sea voyage.
-It gives benefits by females, new female friends, marriage, or the birth of a daughter, public esteem and prosperity. - Asc.
-3, &c.).
-Disputes and controversies especially with females and vulgar persons; misfortunes at sea, loss of office, many public affronts and open enemies.
+It gives benefits by females, new female friends, marriage, or the birth of a daughter, public esteem and prosperity. - Asc. | 8, &c. | Disputes and controversies especially with females and vulgar persons; misfortunes at sea, loss of office, many public affronts and open enemies.
 Also lunar diseases, corrupt humours, cancers, &c.
-A general tendency to gluttony and intemperance, and the consequent distempers, according to the sign the \mathfrak{d} is in at birth.
+A general tendency to gluttony and intemperance, and the consequent distempers, according to the sign the ) is in at birth.

-- Midheaven $\mathcal{C} \square \mathcal{B}$, &c. b.
-The anger of magistrates and employers is felt; loss of office and trade, disgrace and ruin may occur.
+Midheaven 6 2, &c.
+1. The anger of magistrates and employers is felt; loss of office and trade, disgrace and ruin may occur.
 Death of parents, &c.
 He is apt to act discreditably; his servants do the same.
 Conspiracies against him, private enmity, &c.
 Accusations, robberies.
 To a king it denotes tumults and discontent, breach of treaties, &c.
 And it rarely happens without lowering the native in rank and station.
-His parents suffer also by death or severe misfortunes. - Midheaven 6 24.
+His parents suffer also by death or severe misfortunes.

+Midheaven 6 4.
 Preferment, employment, and numerous benefits by the favour of some person of rank.
 It raises in life according to the situation of the native.
 Queen Victoria came to the throne under this direction.
 It gives increase of wealth; but much depends on how the M. C. is aspected.
-In a married female's nativity, it benefits her husband; in children, their parents. - Midheaven $ \triangle$, &c.
-4. This acts like the δ , but generally with less power.
-The \triangle by 4 coming to the cusp of the 2d house gives great increase of wealth. - Midheaven D 8, &c.
+In a married female's nativity, it benefits her husband; in children, their parents.

+Midheaven $ \triangle$ , &c. $\checkmark$ 4.
+This acts like the $\checkmark$ 6, but generally with less power.
+The $\triangle$ by $\checkmark$ 4 coming to the cusp of the 2d house gives great increase of wealth.

+Midheaven □ 8, &c.
 4. Trouble by law and magistrates, the clergy, &c.; losses in commerce and trade; accusations, &c. against the native, which rarely prevail.
 He suffers by persons pretending to religion.
 To a king it causes great disputes about law and privileges, &c. quarrels with the nobility, &c.